-Welcome to another Wacky Wednesday project – making word games for kids.
+Welcome to another Wacky Workshops project – making word games for kids.

 If you read my post, Are you Ready to Face the Music, you’ll know just how much I love to play around with words.